 Technically Java Moss does need light.
 However, any light at all will suffice.
 Any decent aquarium light is very adequate.
 Of course, higher light will push faster growth.

 It is important to trim it properly — as it grows thicker, the interior portions of the plant can be cutoff from light and the flow of water.
+Of course, all plants need light of some sort, so if that happens, it’ll turn brown as it dies, and it can even cause the entire plant to lose its ‘grip’ on its surface.

 As with all mosses, algae commonly grows on it.
 This is even more prevalent in slow-growth conditions (low light/flow/nutrients).
 To ensure optimal growth, gently agitate the stems during cleaning to prevent any buildup.